Stanley Biber: Retirement and late life

 Biber retired in 2003, at age 80, because his malpractice insurance premiums had risen to levels which he could not afford.
 Dr. Bowers finally took over his practice after five years of studying under him.
 Biber was hospitalized in January 2006 with complications from pneumonia, to which he succumbed on January 16.
 Bowers said, shortly afterwards, that she never expected to "fill his shoes".

-Dr. Biber died in 2006 from pneumonia.

 Related media

 On March 9, 2005, the television show South Park first aired the episode "Mr. Garrison's Fancy New Vagina".
-In the opening scene, school-teacher Mr. Garrison believes that he is a woman on the inside, and decides to undergo a gender change surgery, which is performed by a "Dr Biber" of the Trinidad Medical Center.
+In the opening scene, school-teacher Mr. Garrison believes that he is a woman on the inside, and decides to undergo a gender change surgery, which is performed by a "Dr. Biber" of the Trinidad Medical Center.

 The documentary film Trinidad (2008) is about the town of Trinidad and its reputation as the "sex change capital of the world".
-Dr. Stanley Biber is mentioned often in the film, as is his protegee Marci Bowers.
+Dr. Biber is mentioned often in the film, as is his protegée Dr. Bowers.
 The documentary-style reality series Sex Change Hospital (2007) gives a glimpse of Bowers's practice after Biber's retirement.

 Journalist Martin J. Smith published a biography of Dr. Biber and Trinidad called Going to Trinidad: A Doctor, a Colorado Town, and Stories from an Unlikely Gender Crossroads in April 2021.